When is research sponsorship required?

 How are sponsorship applications assessed?

-All applications for University sponsorship are referred to the University Sponsorship Committee for review.
-The Sponsorship Committee may approve sole or co-sponsorship, issue conditional approval or refuse sponsorship.
+All applications for University sponsorship are referred to the Sponsorship & Oversight Committee for review.
+The Committee may approve sole or co-sponsorship, issue conditional approval or refuse sponsorship.
 The over-arching principles of University sponsorship are set out in the University Sponsorship and Oversight Policy, which can be accessed via the link on the top right-hand side of this page.

-The Sponsorship Committee meets on a monthly basis, and papers are circulated to members one week in advance.
-The 2016/2017 calendar of Committee meetings can be accessed here.
-Applicants will be notified of the Committee's decision within five working days.
+A calendar of Committee meetings can be accessed here.
+Applicants will be notified of the Committee's decision within ten working days.

-In exceptional circumstances, an 'Intention to Sponsor' letter may be provided to enable applications to proceed prior to full sponsorship review taking place.
-This decision will be made at the discretion of the Chair of the Sponsorship Committee.
+In exceptional circumstances, an 'Intention to Sponsor' letter or signature may be provided to enable applications to proceed prior to full sponsorship review taking place.
+This decision will be made at the discretion of the Chair of the Sponsorship & Oversight Committee.

 Withdrawal of sponsorship